-Anjie serves as the Deputy General Counsel at Minneapolis Public Schools, serving students in the largest city in Minnesota.
-In this role, Anjie provides support and advisement to senior leaders on complex legal matters, ranging from employment law and labor relations, to special education law.
+Anjie serves as the General Counsel for the Anoka-Hennepin School District, the largest school district in the state of Minnesota.
+Most recently Anjie worked as the Deputy General Counsel at Minneapolis Public Schools.
+As General Counsel, Anjie provides support and advisement to senior leaders on complex legal matters, ranging from employment law and labor relations, to special education law.
 She is also responsible for contract negotiations and litigation.
 Anjie has a breadth of experience in both the public and private sectors, and particularly in education and employment.
 She has in depth expertise in employment law, business law, diversity and equity initiatives, and litigation strategy.

 Anjie works as an adjunct Law Professor at Mitchell Hamline School of Law, where she teaches Client Advocacy and Trial Skills.
 She has a B.A. in English, M.A. in Organizational Management and Human Resources, and she earned her Juris Doctor degree from Hamline University School of Law.

 As a senior technology lawyer for the Attorney General of British Columbia and Deputy Chair of the Diversity and Inclusion Program, Paul is both a legal and DEI expert.
 In addition to his legal practice, Paul is a highly sought after consultant, trainer and speaker with a focus on workplace respect, leadership, and team culture.
 He is an advocate and trainer in the broad area of workplace respect, including bullying, harassment, sexual harassment, and bad behavior.
 Paul’s book, The Workplace Bullying Handbook is a comprehensive guide and resource for all of us trying to manage this challenging behavior.